Cracking the Code: What Investors Truly Want in Early-Stage Startups

 - Efficiency: Proper allocation of capital demonstrates that you’ll use the funds wisely.

-- Growth Path: Showing where and how the funds will fuel growth helps build investor confidence.
+- Growth Trajectory: Showing where and how the funds will fuel growth helps build investor confidence.

 How to Answer: